Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Introduction

 \subsubsection{The general structure of the maximal determined case.}

 First, the maximal determined system has 3 model cases.
-This means that there are 3 maximal determined systems, namely the three maximal determined systems with lowest order of symmetry (2,3,4), of which the corresponding geometric equations (when put all together) contain already all the structure terms - in a simple form- that will appear in the further maximal determined systems in a more complex and general form due to the more complex geometric structure in the further maximal determined systems.
+This means that we can distinguish 3 maximal determined systems, namely the three maximal determined systems with lowest order of symmetry (2,3,4).
+Their corresponding geometric equations (when put all together) contain already all the structure terms - in a simple form- that will appear in the further maximal determined systems in a more complex and general form due to the more complex geometric structure in the further maximal determined systems.
 That is in this sense that we can say that all the further determined systems associated to target spaces $N$ with higher order of symmetry will be modeled on these model systems.